grab/engineering-blog/_posts/2021-05-10-our-journey-to-continuous-delivery-at-grab-part2.md

 If you are an engineer working on DevOps in your organisation, you know how hard it can be to measure the impact you made on your organisation.
 To estimate the time saved by our pipelines, we can model the activities that were previously done manually with a rudimentary weighted graph.
 In this graph, each edge carries a probability of the activity being performed (100% when unspecified), while each vertex carries the time taken for that activity.

-Focusing on our regular staging deployments only, such a graph would looks like this:
+Focusing on our regular staging deployments only, such a graph would look like this:

 ![](../img/our-journey-to-continuous-delivery-at-grab-part2/image8.png)